Hardware Recommendations for ArcGIS Pro

 What is the best CPU for ArcGIS Pro?

 ArcGIS Pro is able to utilize a moderate number of CPU cores – Esri lists a minimum of 2, with 4-10 being recommended – and of course clock speed is also a major factor in performance.
 That makes a processor like Intel’s Core i9 13900K a fantastic choice.
 It has 8 “performance” cores that offer some of the highest per-core clock speeds available, along with another 16 “efficiency” cores which are slower but ideal for multitasking and handling background threads.
+The newer i9 14900K is also great, but only a percent or two faster and unfortunately not available in our most compact workstations

 Video Card (GPU)